anxkhn/azure-ai-900-exam-prep/questions.md

 You need to create a conversational support system based on the FAQ.
 Which service should you use?

-1. QnA Maker
+A.  QnA Maker
-2. Text Analytics
+B.  Text Analytics
-3. Computer Vision
+C.  Computer Vision
-4. Language Understanding (LUIS)
+D.  Language Understanding (LUIS)

 **Answer(s):** A